 Homemade Cleaner Ingredients

-If you’ve ever tried making your own homemade cleaners you know that they can range from very useful to total disaster.
+If you’ve ever tried making homemade cleaners, you know they can range from very useful to total disaster.
 I hate wasting time and ingredients by making a cleaner that doesn’t work effectively.

 The #1 reason green cleaners fail?
 They use the wrong ingredients!